Explicit Time-Optimal Speed Profiles for Planar Paths with Monotone Curvature: Introduction

-An explicit time-optimal velocity profile is presented in \cite{velenisOptimalVelocityProfile2005} for a point-mass vehicle subject to a net force constraint.
+The only prior works known to the authors that propose analytical solutions to the minimum-time velocity planning problem are \cite{consoliniSolutionMinimumtimeSpeed2020} and \cite{velenisOptimalVelocityProfile2005}.
+The latter presents an explicit time-optimal velocity profile for a point-mass vehicle subject to a net force constraint.
 A simple kinetic model for the normal and tangential force components is adopted, and an upper bound imposed on the magnitude of the vector sum.
 This leads to a mixed constraint, involving both velocity and tangential acceleration in the same equation.
 An optimal control problem is formulated, and Pontryagin's Maximum Principle (PMP) applied to derive a solution.
 Herein, by contrast, the normal and tangential acceleration constraints are decoupled.
 The corresponding optimal control problem involves pure state inequality constraints, which demand more advanced techniques than in the case of mixed constraints~\cite[Section 4]{peschPracticalGuideSolution1994}.
 Depending on the path, PMP may require a large number of jump conditions to be resolved, which hinders the discovery of an explicit solution.
-A first principles approach is adopted here instead.
-The minimum-time problem considered is mathematically equivalent to that of \cite{consoliniOptimalComplexityAlgorithm2017}, in which the path is discretised to obtain an approximate numerical solution, albeit without requiring the signed curvature to be monotone.
+The approach of \cite{consoliniSolutionMinimumtimeSpeed2020} avoids this issue by invoking lattice theory to establish the optimal solution as the pointwise minimum of the solutions to two discontinuous ODEs.
+The first-principles approach developed here also avoids jump conditions, and though established independently, can be viewed as specialising \cite{consoliniSolutionMinimumtimeSpeed2020} to paths with strictly-monotone signed curvature under constant velocity and acceleration limits.